 We go to Bayshore Christian School, a kingdom academy.
 We exalt the name of Jesus.
 We recognize his presence here.
 We believe in God the Father, God the Son, and God the Holy Spirit.
 We believe the Bible to be God's holy word, to be complete truth, a guide to our feet.
 I am created in the image of God to glorify Him and worship Him forever.
-God calls me to love and serve the Lord Jesus Christ-to listen and obey; to use words with kindness; to respect God's creation and all authority; to not seek harm against another; to love and encourage others; and to serve my community.
+God calls me to love and serve the Lord Jesus Christ-to listen and obey, to listen and obey the first time, not the second time or the third time, but the first time; to use words with kindness; to respect God's creation and all authority; to not seek harm against another; to love and encourage others; and to serve my community.
 I will set my mind on whatever is true, whatever is pure, whatever is lovely, and whatever is good.
 I will seek to be content in whatever circumstances I am, for God is my treasure, and I can do all things through Christ who gives me strength.
 We will display a crown of beauty instead of ashes; the oil of gladness instead of mourning; a garment of praise instead of a spirit of despair.
 We will be called oaks of righteousness, a planting of the Lord for the display of His splendor.